rcandell/tesim/README.md

 From there, the simlunk model can be executed directly or run from the run_mc_test.m script.

 # Results Folders
+* *results_gilbert_iterative* contains simulation results and metrics for a full sweep and multiple iterations for each P,R scenario.
+This is the latest set of data points.
 * *results_gilbert* contains simulation results and post-processing metrics for a partial sweep of P and R
 * *results_gilbert_fullsweep* contains simulation results and post-processing metrics for a full sweep of P and R